 For more information about the Digital Divide Consult, talk with your VA provider.

 VA Internet-Connected Devices

 If you don’t have a device with internet access, VA can lend you an internet-connected tablet so you can reach your VA care team through telehealth.
 The Digital Divide Consult can help determine if you are eligible.

-AT&T, SafeLink by TracFone, T-Mobile, and Verizon help Veteran subscribers avoid data charges when using VA Video Connect on their networks.
+VA has partnered with AT&T, SafeLink by TracFone, T-Mobile, and Verizon to help Veteran subscribers avoid data charges when using VA Video Connect on a mobile device.
 This enables Veterans to access their VA care teams through telehealth with fewer worries about data fees.